Lethbridge Airport: RCAF and D of T Aerodrome Lethbridge c.1942

-In approximately 1942 the aerodrome was listed at 49°38′N 112°48′W with a Var.
+Around 1942, the aerodrome was listed at 49°38′N 112°48′W with a Var.
 22 degrees E and elevation of 3020 ft.
-Four runways were listed as follows:
+Four runways were listed, as follows:

 RCAF Station Lethbridge

 At the outbreak of World War II, Kenyon Field became a training facility under the British Commonwealth Air Training Plan (BCATP).
 The station was operated and administered by the Royal Canadian Air Force (RCAF) and called RCAF Station Lethbridge.
 Beginning in July 1940, the aerodrome hosted No. 5 Elementary Flying Training School (EFTS).
 Instruction was provided by members of the local flying club.
 Since the airport often experienced significant wind, the flying school moved to less windy High River in June 1941.

 Late in 1941, the No. 8 Bombing and Gunnery School, also a BCATP training facility, opened at the station.
 Since land was required for gunnery and bombing practice, about 100 sqmi was leased from the Blood Indian Reserve located nearby.
 Aircraft used by this school included Fairey Battles, Lysanders, Ansons, and Bolingbrokes.

 No. 133 (Fighter) Squadron was formed here in June 1942, flying Hurricanes and Harvards.
 The squadron moved to Boundary Bay Airport, British Columbia in October 1942.
 The RCAF left Lethbridge in 1944.